 Why should you know the average profit margin by industry?
 Increasing your profit margin should be your ultimate goal as a business owner.
 Profit margin measures your business’ profitability and is a great indicator of your company’s financial health.

 But even if you have calculated your own profit margin, it can be difficult to know if it is what it should be.
 Is your profit margin good enough?

 By looking at the profit margin by industry, you can see how your business compares to others in the same sector.
 This information can help you determine whether or not your business is in good shape.
 It also shows you which industries are the most profitable.

-Let’s take a look at what profit margin is, what the average profit margin is the most common industries for small businesses, and how you can increase your business’ profit margin.
+Now, let’s take a deep look at what profit margin is, what the average profit margin is the most common industries for small businesses, and how you can increase your business’ profit margin.